misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 You want to create a new GPO for dynamic LAPS enablement.
 Just as before, you should be doing this initially in a test area of some kind.

+*Note: I like to denote in the name of this policy that some elements within will be using Item-level targeting filters.
+I do this in my environment by putting **[ILT]** near the end of the GPO's name.
+I do this as a courtesy to other admins, and as a note to myself, that there's additional configuration within the policy that might prevent it from applying to computers or users that it's scoped to.*

 *Feeling lazy?
 If you skim and understand these upcoming steps to create and configure the registry items, but would like to skip all the clicking, [I've included my policy's output below and you should be able to simply copy and paste it into your own policy](#xml-export-of-my-dynamic-laps-enablement-registry-items)[^fn-gppcopypaste]*

 [^fn-gppcopypaste]: Group Policy Preferences supports XML-based copy/paste of most or all of its configuration items, and also of its Item-level targeting targets as well.
 I suggest you use this feature as much as possible, especially if you developing big policies with minor changes between each item, or you want to apply ILTs across several policies easily.
 It can really cut down on errors and tedium.
 It also generally supports right-click enabling or disabling of individual configuration items, which can help you out during testing and troubleshooting, and isn't as heavy-handed as having to enable or disable the entire policy.